mapbox/MapboxStatic.swift/README.md

 #### Attribution

-Be sure to [attribute your map](https://www.mapbox.com/api-documentation/#static-classic) properly in your app.
-You can also [find out more](https://www.mapbox.com/about/maps/) about where Mapbox's map data comes from.
+Be sure to [attribute your map](https://www.mapbox.com/help/attribution/) properly in your application.
+You can also [find out more](https://www.mapbox.com/about/maps/) about where Mapbox’s map data comes from.

 ### Tests